-When I access personal data

-Then the UDP(s) receives the Statement with the information according to Artt.
-13 or 14 GDPR (and eventually a pledge) and its Evidence.
+When I access personal data Then the UDP(s) receives the Statement with the information according to Articles 13 or 14, GDPR (and eventually a pledge) and its Evidence.
+Scenario 4: accessing personal data that require consent Given that I want to access UDP personal data And I want to comply with GDPR (and eventually a pledge) And UDP provided consent.

-Box 2 - Story 2

-Story: UDP manages information (and eventually a pledge) and consent

-As a UDP

-In order to empower myself in managing my personal data

-I want to manage information (and eventually a pledge) from UDR(s) and consent I provide them.

-Scenario 1: receive information according to Artt.
-13 or 14 GDPR (and eventually a pledge)

-Given that a UDR received personal data from me or any third parties

-And I want to receive and manage such information (and eventually a pledge).

-When a UDP receives personal data from me or any third parties

-Then I receive the Statement with the information (and eventually a pledge) and its Evidence

-And the Statement with the information (and eventually a pledge) and its Evidence are stored in my Wallet.

-Scenario 2: UDP provides consent

-Given that a UDR asked me to provide consent for a specific processing

-And I want to provide consent.
+When I access personal data Then the UDP(s) receives the Statement with the information according to Articles 13 or 14, GDPR (and eventually a pledge) and its Evidence.
+Box 3 - Story 2 Story: UDP stores a Statement and its Evidence containing information according to Articles 13 or 14, GDPR (and eventually a pledge and/or consent) As a UDP In order to empower myself in managing my personal data I want to stores a Statement and its Evidence containing information according to Articles 13 or 14, GDPR (and eventually a pledge) received from UDR and consent I provided.
+Scenario 1: receiving information according to Articles 13 or 14, GDPR (and eventually a pledge) Given that a UDR received personal data from me or any third parties

+And I want to receive and store a Statement and its Evidence containing information according to Articles 13 or 14, GDPR (and eventually a pledge).
+When a UDR receives personal data from me or any third parties Then I receive the Statement with the information according to Articles 13 or 14, GDPR (and eventually a pledge) and its Evidence And the Statement with the information according to Articles 13 or 14, GDPR (and eventually a pledge) and its Evidence are stored automatically and by default in my Wallet.
+Scenario 2: UDP provides consent Given that a UDR asked me to provide consent for a specific processing And I want to provide consent.
-When I receive a Statement and its Evidence requiring me to provide consent

-Then I provide a Statement with the consent

-And the UDR receives the Statement with my consent and its Evidence

-And the Statement with the consent and its Evidence are stored in my Wallet.

-Scenario 3: UDP denies consent

-Given that a UDR asked me to provide consent for a specific processing

-And I do not want to provide consent
+When I receive a Statement and its Evidence that requires me to provide consent Then I provide a Statement with my consent And UDR receives the Statement with my consent and its Evidence And the Statement with the consent and its Evidence are stored automatically and by default in my Wallet.
+Scenario 3: UDP denies consent Given that a UDR asked me to provide consent for a specific processing And I do not want to provide consent.

-When I receive a Statement and its Evidence requiring me to provide consent

-Then I deny consent

-And the UDR receives the Statement with my denial of consent and its Evidence

-And the Statement with the denial of consent and its Evidence are stored in my Wallet.

-Scenario 4: UDP withdraws from consent

-Given that I provided a consent for a specific processing to a UDR
+When I receive a Statement and its Evidence that requires me to provide consent Then I deny consent And UDR cannot access the data And the Statement with the denial of consent and its Evidence are stored automatically and by default in my Wallet.
+Scenario 4: UDP withdraws from consent Given that I provided UDR with my consent for a specific processing